 Clearly, either I had hit a nerve or Ritchie was having a bad day.
 Either way, the exchange did not go unregarded by many.

-Fast forward a couple of weeks to this new video of Rich Coleman, titled: Q: How do you feel about direct criticism from the press/media?
+Enjoy.
+A video of Rich Coleman, titled: Q: How do you feel about direct criticism from the press/media?

 Please take 2 minutes to watch this.